hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 This was followed by webinars and clean-ups organised by churches, in collaboration with Indonesia Plastic Recycling Association (ADUPI) and two large corporates (Mayora and Danone).

 **Conclusion:** This project combines assisting the government with coordinating the progress on reducing marine plastic pollution with building infrastructure (waste management facilities and trash booms) and awareness campaigns (through social media, national television and places of worship).
-If approaches like a reporting system for monitoring of progress on a national level, dedicated meetings between representatives of different ministries, a database of all relevant policies and a national data platform on waste prove successful, semilar approaches could be used in other ASEAN countries.
+If approaches like a reporting system for monitoring progress on a national level, dedicated meetings between representatives of different ministries, a database of all relevant policies and a national data platform on waste prove successful, similar approaches could be used in other ASEAN countries.
 If trash booms prove to be cheap to install and easy to maintain, they could be installed in key locations in the region's rivers.

 **SDG 11 "Sustainable Cities and Communities":** This project contributes to fostering sustainable communities by engaging different types of people through social media, national television and places of worship.